Illinois makes push to capture unclaimed property

 The state and local tax team at Wipfli handles a variety of unclaimed property services, including consulting, compliance and reviews.
 Whether you have a received a self-audit notice from a state, need help addressing prior years’ unclaimed property or even need assistance with future unclaimed property compliance, Wipfli has the resources to help.

-Contact us today and discover how we can help you minimize your tax exposure.
+Contact us today and discover how we can help you with our state and local tax services.

 Sign up to get more state and local tax content in your inbox or continue reading: